esuldin/dump1090/README.md

 * Interactive command-line-interfae mode where aircrafts currently detected are shown as a list refreshing as more data arrives.
 * CPR coordinates decoding and track calculation from velocity.
-* TCP server streaming and recceiving raw data to/from connected clients (using --net).
+* TCP server streaming and receiving raw data to/from connected clients (using --net).

-This is a fork of Salvatore Sanfilippo's [original dump1090](https://github.com/antirez/dump1090) with additional HackRF support.
+This is a fork of Malcolm Robb's [dump1090](https://github.com/MalcolmRobb/dump1090) with additional HackRF support.
+This fork can be build on POSIX complaint systems and Windows.

 Installation
 ---